bngarren/checkmate.nvim/README.md

 Individual styles can still be overriden using the `style` option and passing a 'highlight definition map' according to `:h nvim_set_hl()` and `vim.api.keyset.highlight` for the desired highlight group (see below).

+Checkmate highlighting can be completely disabled by setting `style` to _false_.

 ### Highlight groups
 | hl_group | description |
 |----------|-------------|